rorygooney-commits/-MC-Bedrock-Server-Connecter-Console-No-ads-or-tracking/README.md

 - 🚫 No accounts required
 - 🚫 No data collection of any kind
-- ✅ Fully open source — see exactly what runs on your machine
+- ✅ Fully open source — see exactly what runs on your machine REQUIRES THAT THE DEVICE YOU ARE USING TO BROADCAST MUST BE ON THE SAME NETWORK KEEP IT ON WHILE YOU PLAY